 A consumer suffers from a disutility when getting vaccinated.
-This disutility can be interpreted as consumers experiencing side effects, anticipated or otherwise unforeseen, and any psychological discomfort from using medicine; this may also be time cost and inconvenience to a consumer.
-Different consumers may experience differently, so I let the disutility, $\delta$ , be a random variable with a continuous distribution G on a positive interval $[\underline{\delta}, \overline{\delta}]$ .
-A consumer is identified by the vaccination benefit and the disutility, namely $(\beta, \delta)$ .
-For simplicity, the F and G distributions are assumed to be independent; they also are assumed to be absolutely continuous, and so differentiable almost everywhere.
+This disutility can be interpreted as side effects, anticipated or otherwise unforeseen, and any psychological discomfort from using medicine; this may also include time cost and inconvenience.
+Different consumers may experience the disutility differently, so I let the disutility δ be a random variable with a continuous distribution G on a positive support $[\underline{\delta}, \overline{\delta}]$.
+A consumer is identified by the vaccination benefit and the disutility, namely (β, δ) .
+The F and G distributions are assumed to be independent; for simplicity, they also are assumed to be absolutely continuous, and so differentiable almost everywhere.